We use cookies to help provide you with the best possible online experience.

 Use of Benzodiazepines (and related medications) for flying

-After careful consideration Orchard End Surgery will no longer be prescribing benzodiazepines or sedatives (such as Diazepam or Zopiclone) for flight anxiety, or to assist with sleep while flying.
+After careful consideration, Orchard End Surgery will no longer prescribe benzodiazepines or other sedatives (such as Diazepam or Zopiclone) for flight-related anxiety or to aid with sleep during air travel.
+Instead, we recommend exploring flight anxiety courses offered by aviation industry professionals (see resources listed below).

 Diazepam is a Class C controlled drug in the UK.
 Due to its risk of addiction and abuse its prescribing is controlled by UK regulatory bodies.
 Although it may make you sleepy and more relaxed, there are a number of reasons why prescribing this drug is not recommended: